 I have been dissatisfied with money all my life.

 In early childhood I became aware of the doors it could open and close, depending on whether you had it or not.
 Whilst I had a great childhood, many of the doors I wanted to open were locked!
-In my teens, my cousin and I plotted how we would make it big so we could buy whatever we wanted.
+In my teens, my cousin and I plotted how we would make it big so we could buy whatever we wanted (we now know there’s more to just buying).
 In my twenties I got my dream first class degree and my first proper job.
 Except in the end, it wasn’t so ‘proper’ and neither was the job after that.

 And so began my journey into self employment — the world of figuring things out as you go along, working days, nights and weekends, often, and certainly in my case, with no immediate substantial financial reward.
 It is a world in which you face your own incessant fears and doubts, not at all helped by the anxiety and skepticism of those around you.

 So, here I am in my late thirties, staring at this lifelong dissatisfaction with money and deciding I’ve got to do something about it.
-I’ve got to get to the bottom of why life has been, and is great, in so many ways, except one thing.
+I’ve got to get to the bottom of why life has been, and is great, in so many ways, except the money thing.

 Great marriage ✓

 Happy, healthy little boy ✓